trackmania-rl/tmrl/readme/Install.md

 Make sure that you have the Visual C++ x64 runtime installed or OpenPlanet will not work.
 You can download it [here](https://aka.ms/vs/16/release/vc_redist.x64.exe).

-After that, go to the `tmrl\resources` folder, copy the `Scripts` folder and paste it in `C:\Users\username\OpenplanetNext\`.
+After that, go to the `tmrl\resources` folder, copy the `Scripts` folder and paste it in `C:\Users\username\OpenplanetNext\` (NB: if the folder doesn't exist on your machine, launch Trackmania after installing Openplanet, and it should be created automatically).

-Launch Trackmania 2020 game.
+Launch the Trackmania 2020 game.

-To check that everything works, lauch a track, then press `f3` to open the Openplanet menu, open the logs by clicking `OpenPlanet > Log`, and in the OpePlanet menu click `Developer > Reload plugin > TMRL grab data`.
+To check that everything works, lauch a track, then press `f3` to open the Openplanet menu, open the logs by clicking `OpenPlanet > Log`, and in the OpenPlanet menu click `Developer > (Re)load plugin > plugin_grab_data_0 (TMRL grab data)`.
 You should see a message like "waiting for incomming connection" appear in the logs.
 Then press `f3` again to close the menu.